Woodland shore home Owners Association

 Each WLHSA member is bound by these rules and regulations, we strongly encourage you to review them and take steps to comply where necessary in order to avoid future fines/liens associated with issues of non-compliance.

-Woodland Lake Shore Rules and Regulations – 6/20/2022
+Woodland Lake Shore Rules and Regulations

-Woodland Lake Shore Homeowners Association Rules and Regulations contains general information about the Woodland Lake Shore Homeowners Association, clarifications of the governing documents where needed, and rules and regulations adopted by the Board of Trustees as allowed in the Association’s governing documents.
+Woodland Lake Shore Homeowners Association Rules and Regulations contain general information about the Woodland Lake Shore Homeowners Association, clarifications of the governing documents where needed, and rules and regulations adopted by the Board of Trustees as allowed in the Association’s governing documents.
 Rules and Regulations have been adopted with the intent of providing the residents of WLSHA with a practical plan for day-to-day living in our Association.
 A successful Association is a community of owners who exhibit a pride of homeownership and share a common vision as to what constitutes a desirable neighborhood.
 Rules and regulations are reviewed on an ongoing basis by the Woodland Lake Shore Board of Trustees.
 These rules and regulations have been developed and are being put in to place in order to provide a safe, secure neighborhood, and to protect our property values - the most vital asset of the neighborhood.
 This document is a supplement to the “Deeds & Restrictions, and By Laws”.
 These Rules and Regulations are binding on all Homeowners, their families, renters and guests.
 It should be understood that these rules and regulations are binding to all tenants as well as owners.
 Any necessary action that needs to be taken will be considered a violation by both owner and the tenant of the property in question.
-These rules and regulations shall be effective immediately having been adopted by the Woodland Lake Shore Board of Trustees on 6/20/2022.
+These rules and regulations shall be effective immediately having been adopted by the Woodland Lake Shore Board of Trustees on 6/20/2022 (and revised October 6, 2025).
 These rules and regulations shall remain in effect until superseded by revisions approved by the Woodland Lake Shore Board of Trustees.

 Leasing Policy Rules Relating to Leases, Lessees and Non-Resident Homeowners

-• A. The Owner must make available to the Lessee copies of the Deeds and Restrictions, By-laws, and the Rules and Regulations, and the Lessee shall be subject to and shall comply with all the terms thereof.
+A. The Owner must make available to the Lessee copies of the Deeds and Restrictions, By-laws, and the Rules and Regulations, and the Lessee shall be subject to and shall comply with all the terms thereof.
 The Owner shall assume responsibility for any violation by his/her tenant of the Deeds and Restrictions, By-laws, or Rules & Regulations.
 If a tenant violates any provision of the Declaration, By-laws, or Rules & Regulations, the Board at its discretion shall determine what action or actions should be taken against the Owner and/or tenant, as the case may be up to and including pursuing lease termination/eviction through proper court proceedings.

-• B. All costs and expenses, including court costs and attorney fees, incurred by the Board in connection with any violations under this leasing policy shall be assessed to the account of the Homeowner responsible thereof.
+B. All costs and expenses, including court costs and attorney fees, incurred by the Board in connection with any violations under this leasing policy shall be assessed to the account of the Homeowner responsible thereof.

-• C. All off-site Homeowners shall provide the WLSHA, in writing, their current address(es) and telephone number(s) where they may be reached in an emergency, both at home and at work.
+C. All off-site Homeowners shall provide the WLSHA, in writing, their current address(es) and telephone number(s) where they may be reached in an emergency, both at home and at work.
 Any expenses incurred by the Association in locating an Owner who fails to provide such information shall be assessed to that Homeowner.
 Any Owner who fails to provide his current mailing address shall be deemed to have waived the right to receive notices at any address other than the address of the home being leased.

 Rules Applicable to all Association property (including platted roads, road ends, and Park)